-Northampton Partnership Homes (NPH) is a wholly owned subsidiary of the Council and, in order to provide a full picture of the Council's economic activities and financial position, the accounting statements of the Council and NPH have been consolidated.
+Northampton Partnership Homes (NPH) and Happy to Help (Northampton) are wholly owned subsidiaries of the Council and, in order to provide a full picture of the Council's economic activities and financial position, the accounting statements of the Council and NPH and Happy to Help (Northampton)have been consolidated.
 Full details can be found in the Group Accounts section.